Tobi Merritt Edwards Young: Career

 After graduation, Young worked as a lawyer with the Civil Rights Division of the U.S. Department of Justice from 2003 to 2006.
 She worked on school desegregation issues, voter rights such as ensuring Choctaw tribe members received voting instructions in their native language, and was a delegate to Human Rights conventions on torture in Geneva, Switzerland.
 She then clerked for Judge Jerome A. Holmes of the United States Court of Appeals for the Tenth Circuit.
 She worked as associate counsel for President George W. Bush in the Office of the White House Counsel from 2007 to 2008, and was general counsel and board secretary for the George W. Bush Presidential Center from 2009 to 2018.

 In 2018–19, Young served as a law clerk for Justice Neil Gorsuch of the Supreme Court of the United States.
 She is believed to be the first Native American tribal member to serve in that position.
 She first met Gorsuch when they were both working at the Justice Department.
 In September 2019, Young helped lead a public conversation with Justice Gorsuch at Pepperdine University School of Law.

-Currently, she is a vice president of legal and government affairs at Cognizant.
-She has taught law as an adjunct professor at Ole Miss.
+Currently, she is the Senior Vice President of Legal and Chief Corporate and Regulatory Affairs Officer at Cognizant, a Fortune 250 technology services company.

+She serves as the Chair of the Nominating and Governance Committee on the Halliburton Board of Directors.